of Duke Divinity School,

 That is one strong and logical reason the ancient Jews, for almost 1800 years after the destruction of S@dom, did NOT link the S@dom story to Homosexuality.

-Our powerful new, 390 page book is like a college course: Gay Christian 101 - Spiritual Self-Defense For Gay Christians.
+Our powerful 390 page eBook is like a college course: Gay Christian 101 - Spiritual Self-Defense For Gay Christians.

 into 90 languages